Performance-enhancing substance: Anabolic steroids

 Anabolic steroids are synthetically derived from testosterone and modified to have greater anabolic effects.
 They work by increasing the concentration of nitrogen in the muscle which inhibits catabolic glucocorticoid binding to muscle.
 This ultimately prohibits the breakdown of muscle and preserves muscle mass.
 Examples of anabolic steroids include: oxandrolone, stanozolol and nandrolone.
 Anabolic steroids can be taken through a transdermal method, orally, or through injection.
 Injectable forms of the steroid are the most potent and long-lasting.
 In general, potential side effects include: muscle hypertrophy, acne, hypertension, elevated cholesterol, thrombosis, decreased high-density lipoproteins, altered libido, hepatic carcinoma, cholestasis, peliosis hepatitis, septic arthritis, Wilm's tumor, psychosis, aggression, addiction, and depression.
 Potential side effects specifically in males include: male pattern baldness, oligospermia, prostate hypertrophy, testicular atrophy, and prostate cancer.
-Potential side specifically in females include: hirsutism, uterine atrophy, amenorrhea, breast atrophy, and thickening of vocal cords (voice deepening).
+Potential side effects specifically in females include: hirsutism, uterine atrophy, amenorrhea, breast atrophy, and thickening of vocal cords (voice deepening).
 Urine samples are tested to determine the ratio of testosterone glucuronide to epitestosterone glucuronide, which should be 3:1.
 Any ratio of 4:1 or greater is considered a positive test.
 The Anti-Drug Abuse Act of 1988 and the Anabolic Steroid Act of 1990 both deemed anabolic steroids as an illegal substance when not used for disease treatment.